Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 git -C <path> shortlog -sn --all Get contributor list and commit counts ❌ Read-only

 git -C <path> log ...
-Get commit history details ❌ Read-only
+Get commit history details (read-only flags only) ❌ Read-only

 git -C <path> diff --stat ...
 Get change statistics ❌ Read-only